 The first hit is your closing costs.
 Every time you go through closing — buying and selling — money hits the table.
 Depending on where your house happens to be, the buyers and sellers pay different amounts, but everyone pays something.
 This can easily add up to thousands of dollars, and limiting how often you have to pay that kind of money is always a good idea.

 And you take a second hit when you look at your mortgage statement to see exactly where your monthly payments are going.
-The way mortgages are structured, you pay much more interest in the first few years that you own a house.
+The way mortgages are structured, you pay much more interest in the first few years you own a house.
 Usually, it isn’t until you’re about five years into paying down your mortgage that you’ve made enough progress on the principal to make it a better deal than paying rent each month.

 David’s Note: When you take out a mortgage, you are paying an interest rate on what you owe.
 So, in the first year, when the principal is highest, the interest you need to pay is also the highest.
 However, since the monthly payment is the same throughout the term of the loan (at least with a fixed rate mortgage), more of the payment will be used to cover the interest payments, meaning less is going towards the principal.
 As your principal goes down, your interest payments will go down, leaving more of your check to go towards the principal.